neutralix/cicd-lambda/README.md

 ## Limitation / Improvement

-1. CI/CD will push all lambda in repository on each run This can create issue when repository has grown large (ex: 100+ function).
+1. CI/CD will push all lambda in repository on each run
+This can create issue when repository has grown large (ex: 100+ function).
 Check mechanism can be added to only push modified function.
 2. AWS Credential
 Credential can be stored using GitHub Actions secrets to have better security and easier modification.
 3. Clean Unused Function
-Since CI/CD run on every feature branch, this will create many of same function but with differen branch suffix.
+Since CI/CD run on every feature branch, this will create many of same function but with different branch suffix.
 Delete mechanism can be added for merged/deleted branch to reduce number of lambda on AWS.